 You’ll do it at night, before you go to bed.
 That’s because cortisol levels tend to be lowest between 11 p.m. and midnight.
 A high cortisol level near midnight can signal a disorder.

 You can purchase salivary cortisol tests at drugstores.
 But for the most accurate results, see your doctor to have it done.
-He might want to compare the result against other tests.
+They might want to compare the result against other tests.

 Your doctor might order this to test what’s called “free” cortisol.
 This means the cortisol isn’t bound to a protein like the kind blood tests measure.
 If you doctor prescribes a urine test, you’ll need to provide a 24-hour sample.
 This means you’ll pee into a special container or bag every time you need to use the bathroom over the course of a full day.

 In addition to the tests listed above, your doctor may order other blood tests to pinpoint the cause of your abnormal cortisol levels.
 Some things, like abnormal growths or tumors, can affect them.
-If he suspects this may be the case, your doctor will order a CT scan or an MRI.
+If they suspect this may be the case, your doctor will order a CT scan or an MRI.